-"Today I am finding no shortage of opportunities to invest in companies restoring and even increasing dividend payments,” says Diana Wagner, an equity portfolio manager for Washington Mutual Investors FundSM.
+"Today I am finding no shortage of opportunities to invest in companies restoring and even increasing dividend payments,” says equity portfolio manager Diana Wagner.
 “With profit margins recently near peak levels, companies are able to increase dividends despite inflationary pressures."

 Proven dividend growers can help bolster investment returns when inflation is rising.
-“Dividend growth commitments are a critical signal by management about their confidence in the future earnings growth potential of their company,” adds Caroline Randall, an equity portfolio manager with Capital Income Builder®.
+“Dividend growth commitments are a critical signal by management about their confidence in the future earnings growth potential of their company,” adds Caroline Randall, equity portfolio manager for Capital Group Capital Income BuilderTM (Canada).

 Investors concerned about the risk of recession may also want to pay close attention to consumers as they become more careful about spending.

 When times are tough, shoppers often shift their spending to discount merchants known as treasure hunt retailers.
 These stores offer clothing, personal care and household products at relatively low prices, as well as some higher quality products at bargain prices.

 “In a slowing economic environment, many people will be trading down to dollar stores,” Wagner says.
 “Such stores have held up well in past recessions.”

 What might be less intuitive is that well-run treasure hunt retailers often have pricing power when inflation is rising.
 For example, Dollar Tree, which offers a wide variety of items for US$1, recently launched their “breaking the buck” strategy.
 The company initially offered a US$5 category of goods, followed by a category for US$1.25.